Why You Need an Internal NetSuite Expert on Your Implementation Team

 The Scenario

 Your company just signed with NetSuite.
 The implementation partner kicks off the project, and suddenly your team is in meetings about chart of accounts mapping, item types, workflow approvals, and data migration.
 The consultants are moving fast, using NetSuite terminology, referencing modules and features your team has never seen.
+(If you haven't signed yet, read what to look for in your SOW before you do.)

 Your people are smart.
 They know the business.
 But they don't speak NetSuite.

-And that gap is where implementations go sideways.
+That gap is where implementations go sideways.

 The Problem